-Digitalization from Production to the Customer in the Optical Industry
+Digitalization from Production to the Customer in the Optical Industry 2149701, WS 20/21, 2 SWS, Language: English, Open in study portal

 The lecture deals with Digitalization along the entire value chain end-to-end, with a focus on production and supply chain.
 Within this context, concepts, tools, methods, technologies and concrete applications in the industry are presented.
 Furthermore, the students get the opportunity to get first-hand insights into the digitalization journey of a German technology company.